 Whilst waiting for the pan to boil fill the kettle and flick it on to boil.

 Once the pan has come to the boil, remove from the heat and carefully drain all the water off (watch out for the steam, it’s a nuisance and can give you a nasty scald!).
 Refill the pan with the boiled water from the kettle, again just covering the gammon.
 Return the pan to the heat, bring to the boil and then reduce the heat so the water is just at a nice gentle simmer.
 Cover the pan with a lid and cook for 45 minutes.
-Just have a quick peep in-between this time to see if the pan needs a drop more water going in.
+But do keep having a quick peep, to check if it needs a drop more water going in.
 You are looking at keeping the gammon ever so slightly covered with the water.

-After 45 minutes remove the meat from the pan and pop into a roasting tray.
-Carefully remove any paper that may be covering the ham to expose the meat.
-You can score the fat at this point to make it look pretty and even stud it with cloves if you like.
-I didn’t on this occasion, but at Christmas I will do this.
+After 45 minutes remove the pan from the heat and carefully lift out the meat, using a couple of slotted spoons or a meat fork and pop it into a roasting tray.
+Carefully remove the rind (and any paper), to expose the fat.
+You can score the fat at this point and even stud it with cloves if you like.
+I didn’t on this occasion, but at Christmas I would normally do this.

 Preheat oven to 200C/400F/Gas 6/Fan 180C

-In a beaker or bowl blend together the honey and mustard and with a silicone brush, ‘paint’ the ham joint with the mixture.
-You will repeat this process 2 more times between baking, so don’t use up all the mixture in one go.
+In a beaker or bowl blend together the honey and mustard, and then with a silicone brush, ‘paint’ the ham joint with the mixture.
+You will repeat this process twice in-between baking, so don’t use up all the mixture in one go.

 Pop the ham into the oven and bake for 10 minutes and then remove from the oven and repeat the ‘painting’ bit before putting back into the oven for a further 10 minutes.
 Again, after this time repeat the same process, using up the remainder of the honey and mustard, sprinkle with a little light brown sugar (if using) and return the meat to the oven to cook for a final 5-10 minutes.
 Check it’s at your desired colour if you fancy it a bit darker leave in the oven for a little longer.